-100% of our samples were below the turbidity limit.
-During the most recent round of Lead and Copper testing, 1 out of 30 households sampled for lead contained concentrations exceeding the action level and 0 out of 30 households sampled for copper contained concentrations exceeding the action level.
+197.2% of our samples were below the turbidity limit turbidity is a measurement of the cloudiness of water.
+2During the most recent round of Lead and Copper testing, 1 out of 35households sampled for lead contained concentrations exceeding the action level and 0 out of 30 households sampled for copper contained concentrations exceeding the action level.
 Infants and young children are typically more vulnerable to lead in drinking water than the general population.
 It is possible that lead levels at your home may be higher than at other homes in the community as a result of materials used in your home's plumbing.
 If you are concerned about elevated lead levels in your home's water, you may wish to have your water tested and flush your tap for 30 seconds to 2 minutes before using tap water.
 Additional information is available from the Safe Drinking Water Hotline (1-800-426-4791).
-We have met all treatment technique requirements for Total Organic Carbon removal.
+3We have met all treatment technique requirements for Total Organic Carbon removal.